-2 Experimental design
+2 Study 1: Experimental design

-We design a simple sequential principal-agent game with three players (Players A, B, and C).
+In our initial study, we use a simple sequential principal-agent game with three players (Players A, B, and C).
 Player B ("the agent") chooses between a Communal Project (henceforth, CP) and an Exclusive Project (henceforth, EP).
 The CP provides the same payoff (£8) to each player.
-The EP offers a larger benefit to two of the three players (Player B and another player, A or C, depending on treatment - see below) and offers £12 to each of the two "included" players while the "excluded" player receives a lower payoff (£6).
-Before Player B makes a choice, Player A ("the principal") decides whether to impose a fixed fee to reduce the payoffs of each of the two players who are included in the EP by £2.
+The EP offers a larger benefit (£12) to two of the three players (the agent and another player, A or C, depending on treatment - see below) while the "excluded" player, or the victim, receives a lower payoff (£6).
+Before the agent makes a choice, Player A ("the principal") decides whether to impose a fixed fee to reduce the payoffs of each of the two beneficiaries of the EP by £2.
+Player C ("the third party") has no choice to make in the game.

-Our two treatments vary whether the player who is excluded from the EP is Player A or Player C ("the third party").
-In the Self treatment, Player A is the excluded player and receives a higher payoff under CP than EP (see Figure 1).
+Our two treatments vary whether the player who is excluded from the EP is the principal or the third party.
+In the Self treatment, the principal is the excluded player and receives a higher payoff under the CP than the EP (see Figure 1).
 Thus, by imposing the fee, the principal can punish the agent if the agent takes an action (i.e. choosing the EP) that harms the principal.
 In this sense, punishment is self-serving.
-In the Other treatment, Player C is the excluded player (see Figure 2).
+In the Other treatment, the third party is the excluded player while the principal is a potential beneficiary of the EP (see Figure 2).
 By imposing the fee, not only does the principal punish the agent for choosing EP, but also reduces his/her own payoff.
 In this case, punishment cannot be self-serving and can only benefit the third party.